 I will attempt to delineate where the information given is based on my own practical experience, otherwise it is from written or oral transmission.
 There are bound to be differences of opinion and experience in any such complicated and variable endeavor.
 I use the techniques described here because they have worked for me.
 I don't believe they are necessarily the best or only techniques, and I'm happy to hear of others' experience.

 Some may also feel that this knowledge should remain a mystery.
 For better or worse, we live in a different time than Edo Japan.
 There is a very real danger of these techniques fading into obscurity, through lack of use.
 It is always those who practice a technique who are in the best position to carry it on and perhaps even add to it.
 I was given this information freely and generously and my own feeling is that there is mystery enough involved in these traditions to counterbalance the risk of dilution and corruption by a free distribution.
-In fact, the tendency is for misinformation to spread just as rapidly as fact.
+The more people using them the better.

 My motivation is not to present the be-all/end-all treatise on the subject, but to provide a working body of knowledge sufficient for the enthusiast to obtain reasonably predictable results.
 In the end, it is results that count and my hope is that this presentation will allow some few an easier entry into a complex but potentially rewarding field.